Get the most from your AXA Health insurance policy

 Our Practice in Central London

-Therapy can take place online, from the comfort of your home, or, once it is safe to do so again, in person at our practice in London.
+Therapy can take place online, from the comfort of your home, or in person at our practice in London.
 Our comfortable and confidential therapy rooms are conveniently located 3 min walk from Oxford Circus station, in Central London (see map below).
 Change starts with Talking!